 Gastrointestinal stasis won’t cause weight gain, but your chinchilla may feel as though they gained weight because they are bloating, and the food and treats they ate remain stuck.
 Your chinchilla will weigh more, but this is more severe than just gaining weight.
 If you suspect stasis in your chinchilla, you should take them to the vet ASAP.

-Chinchillas look naturally chubby, mainly down to their fur, but they do have healthy weights that they should be.
-Your chinchilla can gain weight if fed too many treats that are high in fat.
-Seeds and nuts are the worst culprits.
-However, you can give them to your chinchilla as a treat but do so sparingly.
-Chinchillas are individual beings also, and their weight won’t all be the same.
+Chinchillas look naturally chubby, mainly due to their ridiculously luscious fur.
+Your chinchilla can gain weight if fed too many treats or treats that are not appropriate for chinchillas (like seeds and nuts).
+Chinchillas are individual beings, and their weights won’t all be the same.
 Some chinchillas are larger and heavier, others smaller and lighter.
-You should make sure you are aware of your particular chinchilla or chinchillas and their weights.
+You should make sure you are aware of your particular chinchilla or chinchillas and their normal weights.

 Any questions or comments, please leave them below.
-We’d love to hear from you.
+I’d love to hear from you.